joanecho/hello-world/README.md

 for the time-honored tradition

 Aloha,
-It has been some time since i wrote my first "hello world" code.
+it has been some time since I wrote my first "hello world" code.
 Kind of miss it!